Lozenge tilings of hexagons with holes on three crossing lines: Statement of Main Results

 \section{Statement of Main Results}

 In this paper, we consider bounded regions on a triangular lattice.
 Without loss of generality, we draw the lattice so that one family of the lines is horizontal.
-A \textit{lozenge} is a union of two adjacent unit triangles on the lattice.
+A \textit{lozenge} is the union of two adjacent unit triangles on the lattice.
 Given a region, a \textit{lozenge tiling} of the region is a collection of lozenges that covers it without gaps or overlaps.
 There are three types of lozenges that one can consider: Left-, vertical- and right-lozenges (see Figure 2.1).
-We now describe the region that we will deal with in this paper.
+We now describe the family of regions that we will deal with in this paper.

 For non-negative integers \(n\) and \(x\), we consider the hexagon whose side lengths are \(n\), \(n+x\), \(n\), \(n+x\), \(n\), \(n+x\) (clockwise from top).
 The three long diagonals determine an up-pointing triangle of side length \(x\) at the center of the hexagon.
 We remove the triangle of size \(x\) from the hexagon and denote the remaining region by \(H_{n,x}\).
 Let \(U\), \(L\) and \(R\) be the upper, bottom left and bottom-right vertex of this triangular hole, respectively.
 Label the unit segments on the line from \(U\) to the top-right vertex of the hexagon by~\(1,2,\dotsc,n\) from inside out.
 We use the analogous labeling on the five lines connecting \(R\) and the right vertex of the hexagon, \(R\) and bottom-right vertex of the hexagon, \(L\) and bottom-left vertex of the hexagon, \(L\) and left vertex of the hexagon and \(U\) and top-left vertex of the hexagon (see Figure~2.2).